sw4/pk-toggleswitch/README.md

 ###Features

-- HTML form compliant (input value can be submitted like with any other `input` element
+- HTML form compliant (input value can be submitted like with any other input element
+- Mousewheel support

 ###Requires